apache/incubator-devlake-website/docs/_temp/Installation.md

 ### 3.2.
 Use case 2: Multiple `boards`, shared `repos`

-We have:
+#### Conditions
 - 2 teams developing a main app
 - Each team uses `X boards` for requirements, but also shares `Y boards` for bugs and incidents.
 - Each team maintains `X repos` for main app, but also shares some `Y repos` for libraries
 - Each team has their own `deployments` for main app

+#### Interpreting

-Let's start by translating this to the main concepts, the `pull requests`, `deployments`, and `incidents`.
-Looking at them separately, one by one, we find out that for our teams there are:
+Let's start with translating to the `pull requests`, `deployments`, and `incidents`.
+Looking at them one by one, we find out that we have:
 - Shared `boards` for `incidents`
 - Individual and shared `repos`
 - Individual `deployments`

+#### Structuring
+Since we have only one project but two teams, we should create a DevLake `project` for each team, to keep the DevLake `projects` atomic.
+- Note: every time we split a team or a project, an existing DevLake `project` that reflects that team should also be split

+For `boards` and `incidents` we need a way to split them between teams.
+DevLake also allows looking at them combined, on Grafana, so that won't be a problem.
+To do so, we must create 2 connections (1 for each team) and specify their scope.

+For `repos` we should have 1 connection for individual `repos` per team, and 1 for a shared set of `repos`, in the total of 3 connections.

+All `deployments`, are individual, so getting a connection per team should suffice.

+#### General advice

+There are 3 red lines when it comes to structuring your DevLake `projects`:
+- We must look at `repos`, `board incidents` and `deployments` separately, one by one.
+They are **independent** entities first, and only then related to each other.
+- Have a DevLake `project` for each `team`, project, or application that you want to study individually
+- Every time we have a set of either `repos`, `board incidents` or `deployments`, we should have a separate connection just for that set so combining them is not a problem

+#### Result
-Then the structure would look like the following:
+The structure should look like the following:
 ![](project_use_case_2.png)

 Extending the case: